iltommi/qdb-documentation/source/api/python.rst

     python setup.py build
     python setup.py install

-Keep in mind the install phase may require administrative privileges.
+The install phase may require administrative privileges.

 Linux and FreeBSD
 `````````````````

-`Download the package <http://www.qdb.net/downloads.html>`_ for your operating system (Linux or FreeBSD) and make sure you have both a C compiler and the Python development headers installed.
+Download the source package for your operating system (Linux or FreeBSD) and make sure you have both a C compiler and the Python development headers installed.

 Unpack the archive and in the directory run::